 And finally, we hit the sensitive topic: pricing and budgets.

 UX agencies have many different pricing models.
-They most commonly use time-based pricing, when a company has hourly (daily, weekly) rates.
+The most commonly used time-based pricing, when a company has hourly (daily, weekly) rates.
 You pay based on the time they spend working for you.
 Although this gives the collaboration flexibility, sometimes clients feel they can’t really control their budgets, so costs can blow up in a mismanaged project.

 Even on the top UX agencies list, huge differences can occur between UX agency prices.
-If we consider hourly rates, UX design prices can range anywhere between $50 and a few hundred dollars.
+If we consider hourly rates, UX design prices can range anywhere between $50 and several hundred dollars.

 Older and bigger companies usually charge more, as they have to cover more administrative and organizational overhead.
 Critics say that this extra price doesn’t necessarily mean better results.
 Big companies usually like to trust bigger firms, which means lower risks for them.
 In most cases, they also speak the same corporate language.

 Price can also vary based on the UX agency location.
-In San Francisco or London, prices run much higher than in Portland, Berlin or Budapest.
+In San Francisco or London, prices are much higher than in Portland, Berlin, or Budapest.

-On this top UX agencies list, Ideo, Frog, Work & co and Fjord work the most expensively.
-You need a really large budget to work with them (and you can find huge differences between their prices as well).
+On this top UX agencies list, Ideo, Frog, Work & co, and Fjord are the most expensive.
+You need a really big budget to work with them (and you can find huge differences between their prices as well).

 You can’t find cheap companies on this top UX agencies list, even though hundreds of them lurking out there.
 As someone said, you can always find a cheaper agency, but do you really want to pay the price of working with them?